loserembedded/STM8System/README.md

 time tick is 10.04 milli second could be used by programmer to dispatch different program.
 It is not precise but still could work well.

+This project,  compiler is SDCC and IDE is CodeBlocks.